Magazine

 By Ellevest Team

-But before we get into what this all means for you, let’s talk about what inflation is.
+But before we get into all that — and what it all means for you — let’s talk about how inflation works.

 First: How is inflation measured?